TheDragonCode/laravel-deploy-operations/docs/how-to-use/running.md

 ## Asynchronous Call

-In some cases, it becomes necessary to execute actions in an asynchronous manner without delaying the deployment process.
+In some cases, it becomes necessary to execute operations in an asynchronous manner without delaying the deployment process.

-To do this, you need to override the `$async` property in the action class:
+To do this, you need to override the `$async` property in the operation class:

 ```php
 use DragonCode\LaravelDeployOperations\Operation;